Are you planning a Relief Society Activity? Here are 30+ Fun Relief Society activity ideas your congregation will LOVE!

-If you have been in charge of planning a Relief Society Activity then you know how much time and effort can go into it.
+If you have been in charge of planning LDS Relief Society Activities then you know how much time and effort can go into it.

 Some might agree that deciding what the activity should be in the first place- is the hardest part!

-With so many women in Relief Society it is hard to please everyone and to come up with activities that all will love.
+With so many women in the Relief Society, it is hard to please everyone and to come up with activities that all will love.

 Something that I think is important to remember is that not everyone will like what is planned.